 - Persons who are actively associated with the University at the time of the award are also ineligible.

-Nominations may be made by faculty, staff, or members of the Board of Regents.
-Those who wish to nominate an individual for an honorary degree should send a letter of nomination, with appropriate supporting materials, to the Provost and Vice President for Academic Affairs no later than November 14, or the first business day immediately following November 14 of each year.
+Nominations may be made by faculty, staff, or members of the Board of Regents.†Those who wish to nominate an individual for an honorary degree should send a†Nomination Form (Word) and a letter of nomination, with appropriate supporting materials, to the Provost and Vice President for Academic Affairs no later than September 15 each year.
 Supporting materials should be current and provide clear documentation of the achievements of the individual being nominated.
-Such materials might include a curriculum vitae, supporting letters, an outline of accomplishments, or other documentation.
+Materials should include a curriculum vitae, two supporting letters, and†other documentation deemed appropriate.